NorteX-dev/helpdesk-bot/README.md

 Copyright law applies.
 Original author accreditation is required when using and/or modifying.

-Any found in violation of copyright will be reported and their products/projects/repos taken down.
+Any found in violation of copyright will be reported and their products/projects/repos will be taken down.